-Wetlands are particularly important in carbon management because they can sequester significant amounts of carbon (Chmura et al. 2003, Bridgham et al. 2006).
-This is particularly true in saltwater wetlands, whose high productivity results in some of the highest carbon sequestration rates of all habitats.
-Moreover, salt marshes do not emit methane, which is emitted at relatively high rates by some freshwater wetlands.
-Because methane is a potent greenhouse gas, the greenhouse gas mitigation potential for salt marshes is generally higher than for freshwater wetlands.
+Aquatic habitats are particularly important in carbon management because they can sequester significant amounts of carbon (Chmura et al., 2003; Bridgham et al., 2006).
+This is particularly true in saltwater aquatic habitats, whose high productivity results in some of the highest carbon sequestration rates of all habitats.
+Moreover, salt marshes do not emit methane, which is emitted at relatively high rates by some freshwater aquatic habitats.
+Because methane is a potent greenhouse gas, the greenhouse gas mitigation potential for salt marshes is generally higher than for freshwater aquatic habitats.
 Nonetheless, riparian forests sequester substantial amounts of carbon in their aboveground biomass.